 You’ve never worked with a budget before or had to pay your own rent – and not to mention bills.
 It all seems like it’s going to be too expensive.
 Don’t fret, we’ve got you covered!

-Here are some great ways to help you spend money more wisely at university.
+We here at Creddible know how important budgeting is.
+So here are some great ways to help you spend money more wisely at university.

 Table of Contents

 If you’ve gone to University a little further away than the average student, your train fare home for Christmas might work out to be quite pricey.
 For example, a single from Cardiff to London is £47.30 full price.
 However, if you’re prepared you can get advance tickets which will be considerably cheaper.
 These tickets are released 12 weeks early, so you’ll have to put a date in your calendar – thetrainline.com will give you a free alert.
 The same journey costs £19 with an advance ticket.
 That’s a saving of £28.30.
 My best price was a journey from Swansea to Brighton for just £3.
 I still don’t know how I managed it but I was quite chuffed that I’d travelled home for Christmas for less than the cost of a pumpkin spiced latte.

 In the first case, you might be buying your train ticket before you’ve even arrived at university, depending on when you break up for Christmas.
 You can check your University’s website to see when you break up for Christmas.
 Student Unions tend to keep events within the term dates, so you’re unlikely to miss out on anything.

 Another option for travelling home could be a coach.
 You can get prices as cheap as £1 with Megabus (90p with a student card).
 They take longer, but you’re guaranteed a seat, they often have WiFi and plug sockets, and the seats are much more comfortable.

 You can now get a railcard if you’re aged between 16 and 30.
 These take 1/3 off for off-peak rail fares, including on London Underground.
 This can sometimes pay for itself in just one journey, so it is well worth the money.